How windmills work

 These blades are connected to a generator, sometimes through a gearbox (in what’s known as ‘fixed speed’ machines) and sometimes connected directly (in what are known as ‘variable speed’ or ‘direct drive’ machines) – in both cases the generator converts the mechanical energy – the rotation of the blades – into electrical energy.
 Electricity.
 Green electricity of course.

-Fixed speed machines run at one speed of rotation, whatever the wind speed.
-While variable speed machines speed up and down as the wind speeds up and down – which it does all the time.
+Fixed speed machines run at one speed of rotation, whatever the wind power, while variable speed machines speed up and down as the wind speeds up and down – which it does all the time.

-In both cases, once the electricity is made, and made suitable to enter the local grid, that’s where we send it - via underground cables.
-From where it can be used to power your home, or someone else’s.
+In both cases, once the electricity is generated, and made suitable to enter the local grid, that’s where we send it - via underground cables.
+From there it can be used to power your home, or someone else’s.

 The energy payback of a modern windmill (the time it takes to get back the energy used to manufacture and install each windmill) is between 6 and 9 months – depending on location (some places are more windy than others).
-After that, for perhaps another 20 to 25 years, windmills bring a big net gain of clean energy and avoided carbon emissions.
+After that, for perhaps another 20 to 25 years, windmills bring a big net gain of clean energy and avoided carbon emissions, just two of the advantages of wind energy.